gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-11/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

-  https://github.com/gruntwork-io/module-data-storage/pull/28: The `aurora` module now exposes `engine` and `engine_version` parameters so you have more control over what type of Aurora engine you're running (e.g., you can use the Postgres-compatible one).
+  https://github.com/gruntwork-io/module-data-storage/pull/28: The `aurora` module now exposes `engine` and `engine_version` parameters so you have more control over what type of Aurora engine you&apos;re running (e.g., you can use the Postgres-compatible one).

 </div>